-The effects of the COVID-19 pandemic continued to be felt in certain geographies and disciplines of the business in 2021.
-The impact of Covid-19 on the Group has been disclosed in the 2021 Annual Report and Financial Statements of Vesuvius plc.
+The risks posed by the Covid-19 pandemic broadly receded during 2022, other than in China, where the Group continued to be alert to the potential for disruptions to operations and limitations on movement around the country.
+The impact of Covid-19 on the Group has been disclosed in the Vesuvius plc Annual Report 2022.
 The Group delivered resilient results and protected the health and safety of its employees and the security of supply to its customers.
 It also maintained a robust financial position and continues to have a strong balance sheet and liquidity position as well as covenant headroom to ensure the Group remains well positioned for long term success.

 The Company's exposure to financial risk is managed as part of the Group.
-Full details about the Group's exposure to financial risks and how these risks could affect the Group's future financial performance are given in Note 25 to the 2021 Annual Report and Financial Statements.
+Full details about the Group's exposure to financial risks and how these risks could affect the Group's future financial performance are given in Note 25 to the Vesuvius plc Annual Report 2022.

-Approved by the Board on 3 August 2022 and signed on its behalf by:
+Approved by the Board on 19 May 2023 and signed on its behalf by: